ASPresearch/EquivalenceAnalysisOfGeneLists/README.md

-# EquivalenceAnalysisOfGeneLists
+# Supplementary materials for 'An equivalence approach to the integrative
+  analysis of features lists'

-This repository contains supplementary materials for the paper "Equivalence Analysis of Gene Lists"
+This repository contains supplementary materials for our manuscript "An equivalence approach to the integrative analysis of feature lists".